Letractively/typhoonae.buildout/README.txt

 What is new in this release
 ---------------------------

-  * Support for Google App Engine SDK 1.3.3.
+  * Support for Google App Engine SDK 1.3.5.
-  * Uses up-to-date versions of memcached, MongoDB and ejabberd.
+  * Introducing MySQL backed Datastore.
+  * Added support for running multiple applications at once.
+  * SSL support.
-  * Several bugfixes.
+  * Various bugfixes.

 Visit http://code.google.com/p/typhoonae/wiki/ReleaseNotes to get a more detailed overview of the changes.